| Download The Book in PDF

 PAUL GINSBERG

-INTRODUCTION This guide for the use of audio taped evidentiary material
+This guide for the use of audio taped evidentiary materialhas been prepared with emphasis on the different steps

 encountered during prosecution of a case, starting with pre-trial

-over 1,000 cases in 23 Federal districts, and represent the
+The recommendations are based upon our experience inover 1,000 cases in 23 Federal districts, and represent the

 common problems and procedures found in all cases involving

-by an engineer.
+Finally, please remember that this guide has been writtenby an engineer.
 Consequently, any legal conclusions should be

 taken with a "grain of salt", any legal expertise having been